-Construction safety week runs from May 3rd through the 7th, but safety is a 24/7 topic for construction companies across the nation.
+Construction safety week runs from May 3 through May 7, but safety is a 24/7 topic for construction companies across the nation.
 The ultimate goal is to protect the welfare of workers, but promoting safety improves nearly every aspect of a construction business, from worker satisfaction and project management to profitability.

 COVID-19 has added new safety concerns that need to be addressed as well.
 The following practices can help you emphasis overall worksite safety, including enhanced measures for preventing the spread of COVID-19 in the workplace.

 All expected safety standards should be clearly and repeatedly communicated with your workforce.
 This can include daily meetings, safety inspections and workplace signage that covers safety topics along with any required signage.
 Be sure to touch on COVID-19 safety measures.
 It’s important that the communication goes two ways, so make sure you provide an open and easy environment for workers to address safety concerns.
 Safety comment cards or a safety concern email box are a couple ways you can encourage communication.